09:30

 13:50

-Natural Capital: Linking climate, biodiversity and returns
+Presentation | Natural Capital: Linking climate, biodiversity and returns

 Natural capital assets, including farmland, timberland, and other ecosystems can offer investors significant portfolio benefits, whilst also addressing global challenges of biodiversity loss and climate change.
 These assets are benefitting from powerful industry tailwinds for nature-based solutions, as well as growing market and demand side trends.
 Beyond traditional returns from timber, crops and land, there are growing opportunities to diversify through ecosystem services and benefit from the expanding net zero economy.
 But what are investible strategies within natural capital?
 How can you develop a portfolio which offers returns and positive impacts for climate and nature?
 And what are the opportunities and risks for investors, and how can these be managed?